ramp-kits/vertex_finding/README.md

 ```
 python download.py
 ```
-It will then get download as compressed files and unpacked to data/train data/test (might take a while)
+It will then get download as compressed files and unpacked to data/train data/test (might take a while).
+By default, this will extract 5k train and 1k test events.

 ### Building the baseline solution
+The baseline solution was adapted from the Primary Vertex reconstruction used in LHCb.
+It can be compiled in the following way:
 ```
 mkdir build
 cd build